-3.2 .2 Explain the application process from visa to settlement knowledge of the rules includes the criteria/qualifications for entry under these rules, the rules on entry clearance and switching into these categories within the UK.
-Knowledge of definition of a partner in GEN 1.2 and understanding of the general, suitability and eligibility (including relationship, English language and financial) requirements for both leave to enter, limited leave to remain and indefinite leave to remain.
 Knowledge and understanding of requirements to produce relevant documentation under Appendix FM-SE.
 Knowledge and understanding of the requirements of the 5 year and 10-year routes to settlement under Appendix FM.
-3.2 Entry clearance; leave to enter; periods of leave granted; leave to remain; settlement; fees payable throughout; knowledge of language and life (KoLL) Secure English Language Test (SELT) for citizenship and settlement.
-New appendices in relation to settlement on the 10 year route for family members-Appendix Settlement Family Life and Appendix Relationship with Partner.
-New continuous residence requirement.
-Ability ----- -- --- to combine leave undertaken on related routes to reach the 10-year period for settlement.
-3.3 Analyse the rules for maintenance and accommodation without recourse to public funds exclusive use of a couple, not overcrowded and not contravening public health regulations (E-ECP 3.4).
+3.2 Explain the application process from visa to settlement 3.2 Entry clearance; leave to enter; periods of leave granted; leave to remain; settlement; fees payable throughout; knowledge of language and life (KoLL) Secure English Language Test (SELT) for citizenship and settlement Settlement on the 10 year route for family members - Appendix Settlement Family Life and Appendix Relationship with Partner.
+Ability to combine leave undertaken on related routes to reach the 10-year period for settlement.

+3.3 Analyse the rules for maintenance an accommodation without recourse to publi funds -- -- evidencing income; eg: section A1 Appendix FM-SE on permitted sources of income and section 2 on documentation required for salaried employment.
+Understand that accommodation must be 'adequate', eg: at least one room for exclusive use of a couple, not overcrowded and not contravening public health regulations (E-ECP 3.4).
 Understanding of Section EX and provisions relating to exceptional circumstances in Appendix FM.
 3.4 Apply an understanding of the immigration rules for family members to a given situation 3.4 Application of understanding to a complex scenario.
 A clear understanding of how an application for a family-based visa can be made.
 Applying the financial requirement under Appendix FM to a given scenario.
 3.5 Critically evaluate a given issue or situation to predict probable legal implications 3.5 A reasoned opinion of likely legal implications, including remedies and defences, where appropriate.

 4. Understand the other key UK immigration categories and rules 4.1 Identify the rules for students and other young people and their families 4.1 The requirements in Appendix Student relating to students and their families and the Youth Mobility Scheme.
-Rules on switching Requirements of CAS and obligations of sponsoring institution Maintenance and accommodation requirements, course requirements, English language ability and genuineness/intention to study - R (Global Vision College Ltd) v SSHD [2014] EWCA Cov 659, R (on the application of Mushtaq) v ECO Islamabad, Pakistan [2015] UKUT 00224, R (on the application of Hazret Kose) v SSHD [2011] EWHC 5294 (admin)
+Rules on switching Requirements of CAS and obligations of sponsoring institution Maintenance and accommodation requirements, course requirements, English language ability and genuineness/intention to study - R (Global Vision College Ltd) v SSHD [2014] EWCA Cov 659, R (on the application of Mushtaq) v ECO Islamabad, Pakistan [2015] UKUT 00224, R (on the application of Hazret Kose) v SSHD [2011] EWHC 5294 (admin) 4.2 Explain the rules for the different categories of visitor 4.2 Appendix V covering standard visitors, transit, marriage/civil partnership visitors, permitted paid engagement visitor; an understanding of rules and conditions in each category of visitor.
+Genuineness and intention to return - Mostafa (Article 8 in entry clearance) [2015] UKUT 00112 (IAC), Kaur (visit appeals; Article 8) [2015] UKUT 00487 (IAC)

-4.2 Explain the rules for the different categories of visitor 4.2 Appendix V covering standard visitors, transit, marriage/civil partnership visitors, permitted paid engagement visitor; an understanding of rules and conditions in each categoryof visitor.
-Genuineness and intention to return - Mostafa (Article 8 in entry clearance) [2015] UKUT 00112 (IAC), Kaur (visit appeals; Article 8) [2015] UKUT 00487 (IAC) 4.3 Explain the rules for returning residents 4.3 Knowledge of rules and policy on returning residents, i.e.: immigration rules 18 to 20.
-UK Ancestry visas.
-4.4 Analyse the general grounds for refusal 4.4 Covering immigration rules 320 to 323C: mandatory and discretionary refusals in Part 9 Immigration Rules and parallel criteria in Appendix FM and elsewhere; • refusal of leave to those with entry clearance by immigration officers.
-4.5 Apply an understanding of these other key UK immigration categories and rules to a given situation 4.5 Application of understanding to a complex scenario.
-A clear understanding of how an application can be made.
+4.3 Explain the rules for returning residents 4.3 Knowledge of rules and policy on returning residents, i.e.: Appendix Returning Resident Other routes: UK Ancestry visas.
+4.4 Analyse the general grounds for refusal 4.4 Covering immigration rules 320 to 323C: mandatory and discretionary refusals in Part 9 Immigration Rules and parallel criteria in Appendix FM and elsewhere; refusal of leave to those with entry clearance by immigration officers.
+4.5 Apply an understanding of these other key UK immigration categories and rules to a given situation 4.5 Application of understanding to a complex scenario.A clear understanding of how an application can be made.
 4.6 Critically evaluate a given issue or situation to predict probable legal implications 4.6 A reasoned opinion of likely legal implications, including remedies and defences, where appropriate.